Neural-alchemy/promptshield/README.md

 Every AI framework — LangChain, CrewAI, LlamaIndex — trusts the input, trusts the tools, trusts the memory.
 OpenClay operates on the opposite principle:

-> **You don't build an agent and bolt on security.
+> **You don't build an agent and built on security.
 > You define a Security Policy, and the agent executes *inside* it.**

 ---